MicrosoftDocs/azure-devops-yaml-schema/task-reference/gulp-v1.md

 **`targets`** - **gulp Task(s)**<br>
 `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 Optional.
-Space delimited list of tasks to run.
+Space-delimited list of tasks to run.
 If not specified, the default task will run.
 <!-- :::editable-content-end::: -->
 <br>